gorriecoe/silverstripe-dbstringextras/README.md

 # Silverstripe DBString Extras
-Adds extra methods to strings to manipulate them.
+Adds extra methods to Silverstripe DBStrings to help manipulate them.

 ## Installation
 Composer is the recommended way of installing SilverStripe modules.